rbms-bsc/DCRMR/_pages/Notes-on-items/Note-on-item.md

 <a name="10.20.2.1">10.20.2.1</a> A broad unstructured description of one or more attributes of an item.

-<a name="10.20.2.2">10.20.2.2</a> **Related element**.
-See [Modification of item](/DCRMR/notes-on-items/Modification-of-item/) for item specific alterations (e.g., known imperfections and anomalies; the presence of advertisements not recorded in extent of manifestation; illuminations, rubrication, and other hand coloring; provenance evidence (such as bookplates, stamps, autographs, and manuscript annotations); and item-specific binding details; etc.
+<a name="10.20.2.2">10.20.2.2</a> **Related elements**.
+See:

++ [Modification of item](/DCRMR/notes-on-items/Modification-of-item/) for item specific alterations; provenance evidence; and item-specific binding details; etc.
-<a name="10.20.2.3">10.20.2.3</a> **Related element**.
-See [Custodial history of item](/DCRMR/notes-on-items/Custodial-history-of-item/) for summaries of the past ownership of an item.
++ [Custodial history of item](/DCRMR/notes-on-items/Custodial-history-of-item/) for summaries of the past ownership of an item.

-<a name="10.20.2.4">10.20.2.4</a> **Related element**.
-See [Bound with](/DCRMR/notes-on-items/Bound-with/) for items bound together subsequent to publication.
++ [Bound with](/DCRMR/notes-on-items/Bound-with/) for items bound together subsequent to publication.

-<a name="10.20.2.5">10.20.2.5</a> **Related element**.
-See [Note on extent of item](/DCRMR/notes-on-items/Note-on-extent-of-item/) for notes on missing pages or leaves or differences and when the number of physical units in which a publication is bound differs from the number in which it was actually issued.
++ [Note on extent of item](/DCRMR/notes-on-items/Note-on-extent-of-item/) for notes on missing pages or leaves or differences and when the number of physical units in which a publication is bound differs from the number in which it was actually issued.

-<a name="10.20.2.6">10.20.2.6</a> **Related element**.
-See [Note on dimensions of item](/DCRMR/notes-on-items/Note-on-dimensions-of-item/) for notes on dimensions of an item differing from the dimensions of the manifestation as issued, folded dimensions of a sheet not folded as issued, and dimensions of a container not issued with the resource.
++ [Note on dimensions of item](/DCRMR/notes-on-items/Note-on-dimensions-of-item/) for notes on dimensions of an item differing from the dimensions of the manifestation as issued, folded dimensions of a sheet not folded as issued, and dimensions of a container not issued with the resource.

 ## 10.20.3 General rule